AD Singh (restaurateur): Early years

 Born in Delhi in 1960, Singh moved to Mumbai at a young age and attended Cathedral and John Connon School.
 Soon after college, a scholarship at Lafayette took him to Pennsylvania to earn a degree that got him into the blue-chip companies TCS and Cadbury’s on his return to India.

 Singh also worked with various NGOs, and wrote a weekly food column for The Metropolis - a part of The Times Group – in the 1990s.
 In 1988, he set up his first F&B venture, a boat party planning service called Party Lines.

 Career

 Singh made his restaurant business debut in 1990 with Just Desserts, a jazz café that served only coffee and desserts.
 He launched Olive at Union Park, Bandra in the year 2000.

 In 2003, Singh opened Olive Bar and Kitchen in New Delhi, which was announced as one of the ‘Best new restaurants in the world’ by Condé Nast Traveler.
 Olive won numerous awards and accolades across Mumbai, Delhi, Bengaluru, Goa, Kolkata, and Hyderabad. – where, in 2005, Singh opened Olive Beach.

 Singh has launched 15 restaurant brands throughout the country.
-He is credited with many ‘firsts’ in the Indian restaurant scene.
-Apart from India's first truly standalone restaurant Olive in Mumbai, AD has also opened India's first cocktail bar serving cocktails made with Indian ingredients - Ek Bar, and Guppy - one of India’s first Japanese restaurants.
-India’s first gastropub - Monkey Bar, SodaBottleOpenerWala- to revive the dying legacy of a Bombay Irani café.
+He introduced some new dining concepts in the Indian market.
+He established a restaurant Olive Bar and Kitchen in Mumbai, and Ek Bar which is a cocktail bar utilising mainly Indian ingredients, and Guppy which is a Japanese themed restaurant, Monkey bar described as a gastropub, then SodaBottleOpenerWala to revive a Bombay Irani café.